 In 2025, this support will continue with respect to the implementation of the existing network codes and in some cases effect monitoring.
-The Legal Team will in particular support WGs and TFs established or to be established with the aim to implement/interpret the new Hydrogen and Decarbonised Gas Market Package of legislation.
+The Legal Team will in particular support WGs and TFs established or to be established with the aim to implement/interpret Directive (EU) 2024/1788 and Regulation (EU) 2024/1789.
 The Legal Team will also support the System Development team by providing legal assistance on the development of the forthcoming TYNDP.